lolbus/IMDA_JobInterview_Assessment_24July2024/README.md

 All other acceptable characters inferred by the AI Assistant will take credit from the AI Assistant's inference.

 ### 4.Pytorch model trained as O, 0, 1, I 4-class Discriminator + OpenAI GPT4o AI Assistant Collaboration
-This is the last draft made.
+This is the forth draft made.
 Like 3., it collaborates the 2 model developed in **Method 1** and **Method 2** The key difference would be this strategy uses a more advanced methodology to train the PyTorch model.
 During the training phase, first a PyTorch model was trained like in **Method 2**, then the model was loaded as pre-trained model onto another PyTorch trainer, and fine-tune on a character dataset compromises of ['0', 'O', '1', 'I'] characters.
 As the dataset provided was already extremely sparse, selectively using only the most relevant data to fine-tune, result in very negligible to the model, and there are no obvious indication, that the model improved from utilizing the transfer-learning principle.

 ### 5.PyTorch model self trained model with White OR Black pixels conversion **(Second choice)**
+This is the 5th draft of the solution.
 This method uses a newly developed function to preprocess the image data before inference with or training of a PytorchCNN model.
 The function was developed by rounding all pixels below 128 to 0 and all pixels above 128 to 255.
 However the robustness of the function may be uncertain as the conversion method was applied and evaluated on a tiny dataset.
 Even though it is possible to infer the entire dataset (combination of sparse amount of seen/unseen images), I would not certain enough trust the model completely for deployment.
 However if the developed image conversion function works, then the nature of problem has been simplified significantly for a Simple CNN to solve.